 Trump's tariff threats suddenly look very real in the heartland of Germany's car industry

 ☰EuropeTrump's tariff threats suddenly look very real in the heartland of Germany's car industryEmployees work on a Porsche 911 sportscar on an assembly line in Stuttgart, Germany.
 It's a one-way street."On Friday, Trump suggested that auto tariffs would come in response to European trade practices.
 The region may send many goods to the United States, but it is also a major purchaser of U.S. services, particularly in technology.
 "People will still buy German cars," said Andreas Kramski, chief executive of a family business that makes billions of parts annually for auto manufacturers worldwide.
-"It wouldn't be very patriotic for an American to say, but it's a matter of fact: German cars are just better."Luisa Beck in Berlin contributed to this report.
+"It wouldn't be very patriotic for an American to say, but it's a matter of fact: German cars are just better."Luisa Beck in Berlin contributed to this report.as informed in

 collected by :Catlin Logan